urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/1-arvo.md

 In addition to the directories discussed, there's a handful of special files a desk might contain.
-All of them live in the root of the desk, and all are optional in the general case, except for `sys.kelvin`.
+All of them live in the root of the desk, and all are optional in the general case, except for `sys.kelvin`, which is mandatory.

 - `sys.kelvin`: Specifies the kernel version with which the desk is compatible.
-  This is the only mandatory file in a desk.
 - `desk.bill`: Specifies Gall agents to be auto-started upon desk installation.
 - `desk.ship`: If the desk is being republished, the original publisher can be specified here.